 Trial by jury is a fundamental part of the American system of justice, and is a right guaranteed under the constitution of the United States and the Constitution of the State of Illinois.
 To preserve this right it is essential that the court establish and maintain a well-functioning system for the selection and utilization of jurors.
 Under Illinois law, every county with a population in excess of 40,000 must establish a Jury Commission consisting of three Jury Commissioners appointed by the circuit judges of the court.
 Each Jury Commissioner serves for a three year term.
-The day-to-day operation of the jury system in the 17th Judicial Circuit Court is administered through the Office of the Jury Commission under the direction of the Clerk of the Jury Commission, Colleen L. Kruse.
+The day-to-day operation of the jury system in the Winnebago County Courthouse is administered through the Office of the Jury Commission under the direction of the Clerk of the Jury Commission, Colleen L. Kruse.

 This office is responsible for the selection and summoning of prospective jurors and the management of jurors during their term of service.
 Illinois law requires that the names of prospective jurors be randomly drawn from a combined list of registered voters; Illinois driver's license holders 18 years of age and older; Illinois Disabled Person Identification Card holders; Illinois Identification Card holders and claimants for unemployment insurance.
-During 2019, 20,380 citizens were summoned for jury service in the 17th Judicial Circuit Court.
-Of this number, 5,089 appeared as instructed and 3,215 were directed to courtrooms for jury selection.
-There were a total of 65 jury trials.
+During 2021, 14,590 citizens were summoned for jury service in Winnebago County.
+Of this number, 2,144 appeared as instructed and 1,346 were directed to courtrooms for jury selection.
+There were a total of 40 jury trials.